Hadi2102060/AcademicNotes/Software_3rd/Accounting02/accounting_theory.md

 **Attracts Investors**: Shows clear financial information to investors or lenders.<br>

-# What is trial balance ? why an organization prepared a trial balance ? in easy word and short?
+# What is trial balance ? why an organization prepared a trial balance ?

 ## Answer: